 Central HPWH system.
-The standard central HPWH system uses a heat pump water heater meeting requirement specified in JA 14.
+The standard central HPWH system uses a heat pump water heater meeting requirement specified in Section 150.1(c) 8 B. and JA 14.

 Solar thermal water-heating system.
 The standard design has a solar water heating system meeting the installation criteria specified in Residential Reference Appendix RA4 and with a minimum solar savings fraction of 0.20 in Climate Zones 1-9, or 0.35 in Climate Zones 10-16.